rajdeep-314/turing-machines-ocaml/README.md

 # Documentation

-You can read the documentation on this [GitLab page](https://rajdeep-314.gitlab.io/turing-machines-ocaml/), generated using [Odoc](https://github.com/ocaml/odoc).

-Alternatively, you can build the documentation yourself like so
+Read the documentation [here](https://rajdeep-314.gitlab.io/turing-machines-ocaml/) (generated using [Odoc](https://github.com/ocaml/odoc)), or build it yourself like so
 ```bash
 dune build @doc
 ```